jchatel/quickmail-next-docs/deliverability/reducing-bounces-with-email-verification.md

 ## There are invalid leads added to my campaign, what should I do?

 Leads marked as invalid will not be contacted.
 Instead, they will run into an error to prevent bounces.
 You can keep them in the campaign but it might be worth removing them to avoid confusion.

+## If I re-run the email verification on verified leads, will it work?

+Leads that were already verified will not use credits again.
+So re-verifying leads will not change their invalud status.

+To re-verifying leads, delete them from the workspace and re-add them.
+Note that that will delete their historical data.